uclaioes/bayren-atlas/methods.md

 ### PG&E Utility Data

-The energy consumption data in the Bay Area Energy Atlas comes from monthly meter-level PG\&E customer billing data from 2013-2017.
+The energy consumption data in the Bay Area Energy Atlas comes from monthly meter-level PG&E customer billing data from 2015-2021.
 These billing records include both electricity and natural gas consumption for residential and nonresidential accounts in the nine-county BayREN territory.
 UCLA received this data in late 2019 via a Non-Disclosure Agreement with the California Public Utilities Commission (CPUC).
 All energy consumption data available on this website is aggregated to meet the CPUC customer privacy aggregation threshold guidelines (D.14-05-016).
 For more information about the privacy aggregation threshold, please see Masked vs. Unavailable Data below.

-Some customers living within the Bay Area are provided energy service by utilities other than PG\&E. Usage for these customers is not included at this time.
-Non-PG\&E usage data from Healdsburg, Palo Alto, Alameda, Hercules before 2014, Pittsburg Power Company Island Energy, Silicon Valley Power, Hetch Hetchy Power, Port of Oakland are not included in these totals.
+Some customers living within the Bay Area are provided energy service by utilities other than PG&E. Usage for these customers is not included at this time.
+Non-PG&E usage data from Healdsburg, Palo Alto, Alameda, Hercules before 2014, Pittsburg Power Company Island Energy, Silicon Valley Power, Hetch Hetchy Power, Port of Oakland are not included in these totals.

 **Omitted Data**: Natural gas accounts used to generate electricity were identified by rate tariff and removed from reported totals to avoid double counting the same energy in the form of electricity.

 ***Note on Net Metering***

 The Atlas reports metered energy consumption.
 When customers have distributed energy resources (DERs), such as energy generation or storage assets installed behind the meter, the output of these assets can offset a fraction of their energy demand.
-In a small minority ofsome cases, it is even possible that a customer’s meter could register net “negative consumption” over a particular billing interval.
+In a small minority of cases, it is even possible that a customer’s meter could register net “negative consumption” over a particular billing interval.
 This would happen during periods when the output of their behind the meter generation assets exceed their total energy demand.
 For this reason, the consumption values reported here reflect net energy demand, and not necessarily total energy consumption.
 This difference is due to the fundamental limitations of how energy consumption is currently metered by the utility providers.
 In areas where solar installations are more prevalent this could result in downward consumption trends that are due to an increase in solar installations, rather than a decrease in total electricity consumption overall.
 In future updates we will seek to provide additional context around this issue by reporting changes in the total number of net-metered customers within the different reporting geographies over time.
 Unfortunately, current utility metering infrastructure is fundamentally limited in terms of its ability to only record data for “net load” and not “total load,” absent the contribution of behind-the-meter DER assets.

 ### Parcels and Buildings

 Building information (use type, year built, square footage) is sourced from parcel databases from county tax assessors.
-These datasets primarily reflect 2022/2318 parcel data for most counties.
+These datasets primarily reflect 2023 parcel data for most counties.

 See the Limitations section for more information about Parcel Data.